iit-DLSLab/morphosymm-rl/README.md

 ## How to use
-To use it, you just need to change the usal rsl_rl_ppo_cfg.py file of your task in IsaacLab.
-For an example, see the folder [example](https://github.com/iit-DLSLab/morphosymm-rl/tree/main/morphosymm_rl/example) within this repo.
+To use it, you just need first to change the usual rsl_rl_ppo_cfg.py file of your task in IsaacLab.
+Second, you need to use ad-hoc train.py and play.py files to launch your training/testing.
+See [here](https://github.com/iit-DLSLab/morphosymm-rl/tree/main/morphosymm_rl/example) for an example.

 ## Citing this work